ramjiv/src-pub/os/linux/X11/xmonad/README.md

-# XMonad Setup
+# XMonad like a boss.
+Or how I learned to love my old computers.

 ## TL;DR

 XMonad is a tiling window manager that's both incredibly stable, uses the minimum amount of system resources and is driven by keyboard allowing you to actually get shit done in a highly productive manner.
+This means that old computers never become useless, they just become xmonad hosts.

 It is, however, in its default setting both unattractive and intimidating and requires me to remember continually how I set it up in the first place.